jodadoj/spotify-clone-next/README.md

 Now we create a component called `library.tsx` and a corresponding `LibraryProps.tsx` in the usual folders.
 The interface will be empty for now.

-`Library.tsx` will be a clien tcomponent and so we add `"use client"` to the top of the file before we import our interface.
+`Library.tsx` will be a client component and so we add `"use client"` to the top of the file before we import our interface.
 We add a placeholder `onClick` before the return statement for when we're adding later functionality.
 The rest is stylising besides adding in a `TbPlaylist` icon and `AiOutlinePlus` icon with similar properties to the ones in the top of the sidebar.
 These can be seen below:

 ```ts
 "use client"